 Tubal ligation, commonly called “tying the tubes”, is the surgical procedure for female sterilization.
 Permanent sterility is achieved by preventing transport of the egg (ovum) to the uterus.
 The surgery also prevents the sperm from traveling up the fallopian tubes where fertilization normally occurs.

-During a tubal ligation procedure, a gynecologist will cut or tie the fallopian tubes.
+During a tubal ligation procedure, a gynecologist will cut, tie, or clip the fallopian tubes.
 During this procedure, the tubes can also be closed off by clamping them.
 A lot of women choose to receive a post-partum tubal ligation while they are pregnant with their last child.
 This procedure is popular because it eliminates the issue of having two recovery periods.
 Most women have recovered from their tubal ligation long before they recover from childbirth.
 This procedure is especially productive when a woman receives a C-Section.

 A few of the tubal ligation approaches offered by the Women’s Specialists of Plano include: